zeeshan2k2/Project-4---EasyBrowser/README.md

-An app that consists of a tableview containing website names, you can open and navigate through site.
+An app that consists of a tableview containing website names, you can open and navigate through sites.
 It contains Forward and Back, Progress bar, and reload button.
+It also prevents you form visiting sites that are unsafe

 <img src="https://github.com/zeeshan2k2/Project-4---EasyBrowser/blob/main/EB%20-%20App%20icon.png" width="150" height="150">